ng-Classic/ng-classic/aio/content/guide/pipes.md

     <code-pane header="src/app/flying-heroes.component.ts (v1)" path="pipes/src/app/flying-heroes.component.ts" region="v1"></code-pane>
 </code-tabs>

-Angular Classicupdates the display every time the user adds a hero.
+Angular Classic updates the display every time the user adds a hero.
-If the user clicks the **Reset** button, Angular Classicreplaces `heroes` with a new array of the original heroes and updates the display.
+If the user clicks the **Reset** button, Angular Classic replaces `heroes` with a new array of the original heroes and updates the display.
-If you add the ability to remove or change a hero, Angular Classicwould detect those changes and update the display as well.
+If you add the ability to remove or change a hero, Angular Classic would detect those changes and update the display as well.

 However, executing a pipe to update the display with every change would slow down your application's performance.
-So Angular Classicuses a faster change-detection algorithm for executing a pipe, as described in the next section.
+So Angular Classic uses a faster change-detection algorithm for executing a pipe, as described in the next section.

 <a id="pure-and-impure-pipes"></a>

 ### Detecting pure changes to primitives and object references

-By default, pipes are defined as *pure* so that Angular Classicexecutes the pipe only when it detects a *pure change* to the input value.
+By default, pipes are defined as *pure* so that Angular Classic executes the pipe only when it detects a *pure change* to the input value.
 A pure change is either a change to a primitive input value \(such as `String`, `Number`, `Boolean`, or `Symbol`\), or a changed object reference \(such as `Date`, `Array`, `Function`, or `Object`\).

 <a id="pure-pipe-pure-fn"></a>